Skilledgamer101/uts-sd-kiosk/README.md

   ```
 > Note: You will have to change the "Arguments" tag in the XML (at the very bottom) to point to the path of the `clear_everything.ps1` file in this repo.

-> Note: The Task Scheduler application can be used to import XML as well.
+> Note: The Task Scheduler application can be used to set the task as well ('Import Task' > Select the `Clear Everything.xml` file).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>